 The Fujifilm X-T4 is priced at £1599 in the UK.
 As much as I believe this is a fair price for the camera, I need to point at competitors again and reiterate why I think the lack of pixel shift is a big deal.

-It is almost the same price as a Nikon Z6, which is 24Mp but is full frame and has Pro-Res Raw video.
-Same resolution as the Sony A7iii, but again full frame and had these same Fuji specs already 2 years ago.
+It is almost the same price as a Nikon Z6, which is 24Mp but full frame and has Pro-Res Raw video.
+It has the same resolution as the Sony A7iii, but again, it is full frame and had these same Fuji specs already two years ago.

 I wish the update was a tad juicier on the still photos side.
 I'm still very excited about the update, just not over the moon.

-There’s going to be more items to impact the final cost.
-For the first time, a battery charger won’t be included.
-And the batteries have changed so you can’t use old chargers.
-Meaning, there’s the additional costs for these as well.
+More items will impact the final cost.
+For the first time, a battery charger won't be included.
+And the batteries have changed, so you can't use old chargers, which means additional costs for these as well.

 If you don't have them already, you'll also need faster UHS-II SD cards to handle more frames per second and the 4K video.